VasilVerdouw/vue-colors/README.md

 ## Features

+Vue Colors is meant to bring more clarity to your Vue documents.
+It highlights your Vue code based on functionality (script, template, style) and allows you to easily see where you are in your Vue documents.
+This enhances your productivity and makes it easier to navigate through (large) files.
+Additionally, it makes your code look more organized and visually appealing.

+Vue Colors is fully customizable, allowing you to change the colors to whatever you like, and choose what to highlight (the entire line, the scrollbar or both).
+The extension works with any number of `<template>`, `<script>` and `<style>` tags in any order!

+Any other feature requests?
+Please let me know by creating an issue on the [GitHub repository](https://github.com/VasilVerdouw/vue-colors/issues)!

 ### Personalize your colors

 Change your highlighting colors to whatever you like!
 Vue Colors supports any RGBA colors.